fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

 <td markdown='1'>
 Event creation upon drop and firing of the [eventReceive](eventReceive) callback will happen by default.
 To prevent this from happening, specify `{ create: false }` in your event data.
 [More information](external-dragging#other-draggable-settings).

-The [eventDrop](eventDrop) callback previously received a single [Event object](event-object) argument.
+The [eventReceive](eventReceive) callback previously received a single [Event object](event-object) argument.
 It now receives an object `{ event, draggedEl, view }`.
 Also, it will now also be called when an [event from another calendar has been dropped](other-calendar-dragging).
 </td>
 </tr>